-Garmin International was the first company to bring certified voice command capability to the cockpit.
-It was featured in a 2016 software upgrade for Garmin’s GTN 650/750 touchscreen navigator series displays paired with its GMA 350/GMA 35 audio panels.
-The Telligence voice command system, engaged via a yoke-mounted push-to-command button, uses automatic speech-recognition technology that understands “intuitive phraseology,” the Olathe, Kansas company said, and it accepts hundreds of common task commands.
+Garmin International was the first avionics OEM to bring certified voice command capability to the cockpit, although a company called Voice Flight Systems was the first to obtain FAA approval, for the VFS101 voice command flight plan entry product for Garmin GNS navigators.
+Garmin's Telligence voice command was featured in a 2016 software upgrade for Garmin’s GTN 650/750 touchscreen navigator series displays paired with its GMA 350/GMA 35 audio panels.
+Telligence, engaged via a yoke-mounted push-to-command button, uses automatic speech-recognition technology that understands “intuitive phraseology,” the Olathe, Kansas company said, and it accepts hundreds of common task commands.

 Crew members can tune radios, get flight information, navigate through the flight deck’s menus, and more using their voices.
 The command “Tune…,” for example, can call up frequencies for ATIS, airport towers, approach facilities, air traffic control centers, and other frequencies drawn from the flight plan in the systems.
 The command, “Say…” induces the system to provide the requested information in speech via the audio panel.
 Crews can call for charts to be displayed, then zoom in and out on the display by voice command, as well.